 I think your fear initially was out of being aware of how easy it is for someone to surprise you and attempt to harm you or steal your money and dignity, not in attempting a sport you have no interest in or which you have not time to dedicate.

 Yes sports are great.
-When you apply yourself to them they give you great fitness and most of the time make you health and feel great.
+When you apply yourself to them they give you great fitness and most of the time help your health and make you feel great.

 The fact that you are willing to take the risk to be KO’d might give you the status of fearless or brave but the question is what is on the stake.
 If not much, and the odds you might get brain damage, you might suffer from it before you got KO’ed.